hbk4mask/hbk4mask.github.io/_posts/2020-07-03-benfits-of-home-gym.md

 Buy few sturdy cast iron dumbbells or kettlebells and you can use them forever.

 Remember we are not talking about buying high end complex machines with wires and ball bearings that demand timely maintenance.
-We are talking about buying stuff like good old free weights, which don’t need any dedicated care (apart from some cleaning of course).
+We are talking about buying stuff like good old free weights, which don’t need any dedicated care.

 For instance some barbells come with lifetime warranty against breaking.
 Generally, you can train our entire body if you have nothing but just few dumbbells.

 Add a barbell with few weights and you have more than enough workout options to train every body part.

 ### 2. Savings on expensive gym membership ###